 Internal Revenue Code §860D(a)(4).
 That is, the loans must generally have been transferred to the

 trusts within at least three months of the “closing” dates of the offerings.
-In this action, all of closing
+In this action, all of the

 transferred into the trust after the three-month period has elapsed, investors are injured, as the trusts

-lose their tax-free REMIC status and investors like plaintiffs may face several adverse draconian tax
+lose their tax-free REMIC status and investors like plaintiff face several adverse draconian tax

-consequences, including: (1) the trust’s income becoming subject to corporate “double taxation”; (2)
+consequences: (1) the trust’s income is subject to corporate “double taxation”; (2) the income from

-the income from the late-transferred mortgages being subject to a 100% tax; and (3) if latetransferred
+the late-transferred mortgages is subject to a 100% tax; and (3) if late-transferred mortgages are

 trust documents, including the PSAs, so that failure to strictly comply with the timeliness,